securityguy/DMRcmd/README.md

 ### Configuration

-By default, configuration information is read from dmrcmd.conf in the working directory.
+By default, configuration information is read from dmrcmd.json in the working directory.
 The full path to the configuration file can optionally be passed as the first (and only) command line argument.

 Additional configuration documentation will be added at a later date.
-In the interim, please refer to dmrcmd.conf.example.
+In the interim, please refer to dmrcmd.example.json.

 For security reasons, this program neither searches the execution path nor uses a shell to execute commands.
 The full path to the program or script to be executed must be provided